Should You Get Genetic Testing for Breast Cancer Risk?

 Prophylactic mastectomies (removing the breast tissue) and/or oophorectomies (removing the ovaries) can significantly reduce their risk of developing breast and/or ovarian cancers.

-It's important to talk to your care team to be well informed about benefits, risks and side effects of these type of surgeries.
+It is important to talk to your care team to fully understand the benefits, risks and side effects of breast-cancer related preventive surgeries.